American Woodmark (AMWD)

 11. Balance Sheet Assessment

-12. Key Takeaways from American Woodmark’s Q1 Results
+12. Key Takeaways from American Woodmark’s Q3 Results

 13. Is Now The Time To Buy American Woodmark?

-We cheer for all companies making their customers lives easier, but in the case of American Woodmark, we’ll be cheering from the sidelines.
+American Woodmark doesn’t pass our quality test.
 For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its rising returns show management's prior bets are at least better than before, the downside is its projected EPS for the next year is lacking.
-On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+And while its rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.